-- Eyeglass lens coatings can be applied to single vision lenses, bifocals and varifocals
+- Glasses lens coatings can be applied to single vision lenses, bifocals and varifocals

-- No matter what your vision type, you can combine the eyeglass lens with the right coating to protect your eyes
+- No matter what your vision type, you can combine the glasses lens with the right coating to protect your eyes

-- You can get lens coatings which are UVA and UVB protective to protect your vision.
+- You can get lens coatings which blocks UVA and UVB to protect your vision.
 You can also get lenses to protect you from blue light.

-- Lens coatings can protect your eyeglass lenses
+- Lens coatings can enhance your glasses lenses

 In addition to the above, certain lens coatings are crucial depending on the lens material.
-For example, an anti-glare coating should be applied to polycarbonate and high index lenses as these reflect more light than regular plastic lenses if this coating is not applied.
+For example, an anti-reflection coating should be applied to polycarbonate and high-index lenses as these reflect more light than regular plastic lenses if this coating is not applied.

 Scratch Resistant Coating

 Scratch resistant coating or hard coating helps to mitigate scratching from everyday glasses use.
-The extra coating will reduce the impact and appearance of scratches, but it is important that you keep your lenses in a hard case to prevent any hard damage.
+The extra coating will reduce the appearance of scratches, but it is important that you keep your glasses in a hard case to prevent any hard damage.
 The extra coating has a harder surface, plus please note that no coating is 100% scratch proof.

 All our lenses come with a scratch resistant coating, free of charge.

-An anti-glare coating (also called anti-reflective coating, MAR or AR coating) is a thin layer that can be applied to glasses lenses to provide enhanced visual clarity by transmitting 99.9% of light to the eye.
-This is crucial for thinner lenses as they tend to reflect more light, all thinner (high-index) lenses come with it and it is particularly useful for night driving.
-You can also benefit from an anti-glare lens coating if you are sensitive to blue light lenses and spend a lot of time in front of a computer screen.
+An anti-reflection coating (also called anti- glare, anti-reflective coating, MAR or AR coating) is a layer that can be applied to glasses lenses to provide enhanced visual clarity by transmitting 99.9% of light to the eye.
+This is crucial for thinner lenses as they tend to reflect more light, all thinner (high-index) lenses come with it.
+It is particularly useful for night driving as it reduces the reflection of the car head light from oncoming car You can also benefit from an anti-reflection coating if you spend a lot of time in front of a computer screen.

-An anti-glare coating is also recommended for aspheric lenses which have flatter curves than regular lenses as these lenses typically cause more noticeable reflections.
+An anti-reflection coating is also recommended for aspheric lenses which have flatter curves than regular lenses as these lenses typically cause more noticeable reflections.